Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/slots.md

 If a challenge-response configuration is programmed to require a user to touch the YubiKey, the touch will activate the appropriate slot regardless of duration.
 If touch is not required, activation will occur automatically.

 NFC-compatible YubiKeys also contain an [NDEF](xref:OtpNdef) tag that can be configured to point to one of the slots.
-When the YubiKey is scanned by an NFC reader, the slot that is pointed to by the NDEF tag will activate, causing the generation and submission of an OTP.
+When the YubiKey is scanned by an NFC reader, the slot that is pointed to by the NDEF tag will activate, causing the generation of an OTP.

 > [!NOTE]
 > NDEF tags only work with Yubico OTPs and OATH HOTPs.